Izabela88/brainstorm-quiz/README.md

 - #### QUESTIONS AND ANSWERS

   - The questions are numbered so that the player knows where he is in the game.
-  - The questions are highlighted in a different color to make them legible.
+  - The questions are highlighted in a different colour to make them legible.
   - To answer a question, the player should enter the appropriate letter.

   ![Questions](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/question.jpg)

-  - After the player answered, a message appears depending on whether the player answered correctly or not.
+  - After the player answers, a message appears depending on whether the player answered correctly or not.
-  - For each correct answer the player gets 10 points, the wrong answer ends the game.
+  - For each correct answer, the player gets 10 points.
+The wrong answer ends the game.
   - At the end of the game, information about the final score and time is displayed.

   ![Good answer](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/correct-answer.jpg)